google/oss-rebuild/docs/builds/ArtifactEquivalence@v0.1.md

 ### Byproducts

-The `byproducts` include a hash digest of the normalized version.
+The `byproducts` include a hash digest of the stabilized version.

 | field    | details                                                     |
 | -------- | ----------------------------------------------------------- |